Appeals for Graduation Requirements, Course Equivalencies, Substitutions, and Transfer Credits

 - The internship must be in the student’s major or career field.

 - The student must be in good standing with the University.

 - The internship site must enter into a learning contract with Trevecca.

 - The student must register for the internship during the semester of participation in the internship.

-Career Internships, offered only in majors where professional experience is not already built into the required curriculum, are coordinated by the coordinator of junior and senior year programs (Center for Leadership, Calling, and Service) and require a faculty sponsor within the academic department.
+Career Internships, offered only in majors where professional experience is not already built into the required curriculum, are coordinated by the Director of Career Services (Student Development) and require a faculty sponsor within the academic department.
 Career Internship planning should be initiated the semester prior to the internship and must be done according to processes described in Trevecca Internships Guidelines.
 A student may earn one, two, or three credit hours per internship, with 55 work hours required for one credit hour, 110 for two credit hours, and 165 for three credit hours.
 A maximum of six credit hours total may be earned for all internships.
 Two internships are recommended prior to graduation.

 Trevecca Nazarene University is committed to the idea that regular class attendance is necessary for student success; consequently, students are expected to attend all class sessions of courses for which they are registered.
 When absent, the student is personally responsible for all class work assigned in a course, even during the absence, and should take the initiative to contact the instructor and discuss an appropriate course of action.
 Attendance counts from the first day of a course whether students are registered or not.

 The total number of excused and unexcused absences for a student cannot exceed 20% of the total class time.